chains-project/bacardi/results/results_baseline_cot_buggy_line/deepseek-deepseek-chat/e70bd198fa1e1d65f86e071b8ebdd021141cfa95/patches/patch1/responses/PGS_CirclePacking.java_response.txt

 	 * @param points      the number of random points to insert into the
 	 *                    triangulation as steiner points.
 Larger values lead to
 	 *                    more circles that are generally smaller.
-	极 * @param refinements number of times to refine the underlying triangulation.
+	 * @param refinements number of times to refine the underlying triangulation.
 	 *                    Larger values lead to more circles that are more regularly
 	 *                    spaced and sized.
 0...3 is a suitable range for this
 	 *                    parameter